yangrc1234/VolumeCloud/README.md

 ![](./Pictures/config.png)

 ### Weather map
 The weather map tells the renderer infos about cloud. the first 3 channles are used.
 R channel means cloud coverage.
-G channel means cloud density, and B channel means cloud type(basically, the higher it is, the taller cloud is).
-The coverage is different from density, since low density won't clip the cloud, but only makes it brighter.
+G channel means cloud height, and B channel means cloud type(basically, the higher it is, the taller cloud is).
 For now there isn't an automatic way to generate a weather map, just paint it yourself, or use the one in example.

 ### Height-Density Map